 The term Sales Enablement has two significant flaws:

 - Sales Enablement implies you are focused entirely on supporting the sales team.

 - Enablement is a terrible word that means everything and nothing, causing confusion, misinterpretation, and inconsistent results.

-In many cases, Sales Enablement teams focus on sales, and the relationship, processes, and alignment between sales and marketing.
-This strategy fails to drive the growth businesses expect, much less to achieve the corporate goals.
+In many cases, Sales Enablement teams focus on sales and the relationship, processes, and alignment between sales and marketing.

 Ultimately I would like to replace both words with something more descriptive of the function.
 However, let’s start with Revenue vs. Sales.

 - Revenue Enablement was the term SiriusDecisions put forth and, instead of further muddying the waters, I jumped on board with it.

 - Revenue, in part, is a nod to the fact that we must support the entire revenue team, including sales, customer success, marketing, presales, partners, etcetera

 - Revenue, in part, recognizes that we must focus not just on new sales but upsell/cross-sell and retention.
 To accomplish this, we must support far more than the sales teams.
 We must explore the entire growth engine, and we must put the customer experience front and center.

 Ultimately, we must streamline the business front to back, back to front, vertically and horizontally.